![]() |

 Present County: |

-![]() ![]() On May 1, some Loyalists guarding Friday's Ferry, near Fort Granby, were surprised by a group of dragoons under Lt.
+![]() ![]() On May 1st, some Provincials guarding Friday's Ferry, near Fort Granby, were surprised by a group of dragoons under Lt.
 Col. Henry Hampton.
-Thirteen Loyalists were killed.
+Thirteen of the enemy were killed.
 As well, Lt.
 Col. Hampton attacked another small detachment on their way to the fort and another five were killed.
 Numbers of men involved on both side is not recorded but the number was probably few.
 In the same letter reporting this skirmish, Sumter said: The Hessian horse is Gone Downwards Except Twenty five that Crossed from the fort at Motts & Went in to Camden With Majr Doyl [John Doyle]. |

 |||